 One Pot Green Lentils with Sweet Potatoes and Kale

-One Pot Green Lentils with Sweet Potatoes and Kale are a hearty vegetarian meal – easy to make and packed with nutrition and flavor, these are sure to become a favorite!
+One Pot Green Lentils with Sweet Potatoes and Kale is a hearty vegetarian meal – easy to make and packed with nutrition and flavor.
+This is sure to become a favorite!

 I use baby kale for a good dose of greens in these one pot green lentils but if you don’t have baby kale on hand, you could use spinach or chopped curly or lacinato kale.

 Top this recipe with a little plain yogurt, a squeeze of lemon juice, and a good sprinkle of fresh parsley.
 It’s a very hearty dish and those three toppings add the brightness and acidity it needs.

 - 1 cup diced yellow or sweet onion (about half a large onion)

 - 1 cup diced carrots (about 2 carrots)

 - 1 cup diced celery (about 3 stalks)